Ilias Kanchan: Early life

-Kanchan was born in Ashutipara, Karimganj, Kishoreganj to Abdul Ali and Shorufa Khatun.
+Kanchan was born in Ashutipara, Karimganj, Kishoreganj, to Abdul Ali and Shorufa Khatun.
 He completed his higher secondary degree from Kabi Nazrul Government College in 1975.
-He graduated from the University of Dhaka from Department of Sociology.
+He graduated from the University of Dhaka from the Department of Sociology.

 Career

-Kanchan debuted his acting career in 1977 through his performance in the film Boshundhora directed by Subhash Dutta.
-In 2015, he acted in a children's film Ghuri, produced by Cinevision Bangladesh and written and directed by filmmaker Zafar Firoze.
+Kanchan debuted his acting career in 1977 through his performance in the film Bashundhara, directed by Subhash Dutta.
+In 2015, he acted in a children's film, Ghuri, produced by Cinevision Bangladesh and written and directed by filmmaker Zafar Firoze.

-On 28 January 2022, Kanchan became the president of Bangladesh Film Artists' Association for 2022–24 term after getting 191 votes.
+On 28 January 2022, Kanchan became the president of the Bangladesh Film Artists' Association for the 2022–24 term after getting 191 votes.
 His rival, Misha Sawdagor, got 148 votes.

 Personal life

-Kanchan's first wife, Jahanara Kanchan, died in a road accident on 22 October 1993.
-He himself has survived a road accident in 1989.
-He then established a social movement Nirapad Sarak Chai (We Demand Safe Road).
-In 2017, the Government of Bangladesh declared October 22 as the National Road Safety Day.
+Kanchan's first wife, Jahanara Kanchan (born March 3, 1964), died in a road accident on 22 October 1993.
+His children were also in the accident but they survived.
+He himself survived a road accident in 1989.
+He then established a social movement, Nirapad Sarak Chai (We Demand Safe Road).
+In 2017, the government of Bangladesh declared October 22 as the National Road Safety Day.
 Together they had a daughter, Israt Jahan Ima, and a son, Mirajul Moin Joy.
-Kanchan later married actress Parveen Sultana Diti which ended in divorce.
+Kanchan later married actress Parveen Sultana Diti, which ended in divorce.